 The Graduate Market in 2015 research analysed the vacancies for graduates and the starting salaries at Britain’s leading 100 employers.

-“This report will be warmly welcomed by the record number of students who started university this year and highlights how a degree remains one of the best routes into a rewarding career,” Clark added.
+“Confidence in the economy continues to grow.
+Reflected in the fact that Britain’s top companies will recruit more graduates this year than they have for a decade… This report will be warmly welcomed by the record number of students who starting university this year.
+It highlights how a degree remains one of the best routes into a rewarding career,”

 Planning and preparation

-Make contact with a recruitment agency
+Make Contact with a Recruitment Agency